Gini coefficient: Definition

-Suppose all people have non-negative income (or wealth, as the case may be).
-In that case, the Gini coefficient can theoretically range from 0 (complete equality) to 1 (complete inequality) and is sometimes expressed as a percentage ranging between 0 and 100.
-If negative values are possible (such as the wealth of people with debts), then the Gini coefficient could theoretically be more than 1.
-Usually, the mean (or total) is assumed to be positive, which rules out a Gini coefficient of less than zero.
+Assuming non-negative income or wealth for all, the Gini coefficient's theoretical range is from 0 (total equality) to 1 (absolute inequality).
+This measure is often rendered as a percentage, spanning 0 to 100.
+However, if negative values are factored in, as in cases of debt, the Gini index could exceed 1.
+Typically, we presuppose a positive mean or total, precluding a Gini coefficient below zero.

-An alternative approach is to define the Gini coefficient as half of the relative mean absolute difference, which is mathematically equivalent to the definition based on the Lorenz curve.
+An alternative approach is to define the Gini coefficient as half of the relative mean absolute difference, which is equivalent to the definition based on the Lorenz curve.
 The mean absolute difference is the average absolute difference of all pairs of items of the population, and the relative mean absolute difference is the mean absolute difference divided by the average, $\bar{x}$, to normalize for scale.
 If xi is the wealth or income of person i, and there are n persons, then the Gini coefficient G is given by:

 When the income (or wealth) distribution is given as a continuous probability density function p(x), the Gini coefficient is again half of the relative mean absolute difference:

 where $\textstyle\mu=\int_{-\infty}^\infty x p(x) \,dx$ is the mean of the distribution, and the lower limits of integration may be replaced by zero when all incomes are positive.